 Top of the page

 Coronary calcium scans use a special X-ray test called computed tomography (CT) to check for the buildup of calcium in plaque on the walls of the arteries of the heart (coronary arteries).
+This test is used to check for heart disease in an early stage and to determine how severe it is.
 Coronary calcium scans are also called cardiac calcium scoring.

 A CT scan takes pictures of the heart in thin sections.
 The pictures are recorded in a computer and can be saved for more study or printed out as photographs.